 Peter and Dan discuss Google Duplex, an AI system capable of conducting natural conversations to carry out “real world” tasks over the phone.
 The technology is directed towards completing specific tasks, such as scheduling certain types of appointments and makes the conversational experience as natural as possible, allowing people to speak normally — like they would to another person — without having to adapt to a machine.

 In this episode:

-- Dan and Peter discuss the implications of technology like this, when AI’s master realistic voice-synthesizing, and the societal and legal ramifications.
-Will AI’s be required to self-identify by law?
+Dan and Peter discuss the implications of technology like this, when AI’s master realistic voice-synthesizing, and the societal and legal ramifications.
+Will Artificial Intelligence’s be required to self-identify by law?
 Should they?

-- Peter describes a future where AI’s impact the education industry and believes we are less than 5 years away from this disruption.
+Peter describes a future where Artificial Intelligence’s impact the education industry and believes we are less than 5 years away from this disruption.